 If we want to even out the peaks and valleys of client acquisition and see consistent, predictable growth, we need to have an intentional, well-developed, written strategy for relationship marketing, including a significant budget to support it.
 Here are a few elements of a good relationship marketing strategy:

-a.
-See #3a above.
+- See bullet point under 3.
 Picking up a pattern here?

 7. Strategic alliances.
 What other business owner is chasing the same customer base as you, but isn’t competing with your company?
 These are just about the best source of new clients.
 You could rain on each other for years to come.

 8. Follow-up.
 Events or meetings are only a beginning.
 How many trade show booths and/or wine socials have you sponsored where follow-up wasn’t done well if at all?
 And how many of these were actually well-planned to specifically develop your intended relationships versus a company-sponsored “mixer” for all conference attendees?